xvik/generics-resolver/README.md

 context.getGenericsInfo().getComposingTypes()
 ```

-This will be all classes (and interfaces) in hierarchy, even if they not contain generics.
+This will be all classes and interfaces in hierarchy (including root class), even if they not contain generics.

 #### Obtaining class generics